HCLOpenBMC/documents/design/OCP_multi-host_OEM_implementation.md

 update OEM commands are initiated from ocp-bicd and send to host/devices for firmware update and response will be sent back to ocp-bicd.

-This Bridge-IC has some intelligence.
-It has the specification.
-Based on the spec, It will receives the request and adding some BIC headers like BIC netfn, BIC cmd and IANA etc as prefix with that oem commands and send those commands to particular handlers functions.
-Based on the netfn and cmd that handler function got invoked and parsed the BIC headers and data part and processed the commands send back the response to BIC.
-BIC remove the BIC headers and forward the response to the requester.

 Below is the link for OCP TwinLake Design Spec. https://www.opencompute.org/documents/facebook-twin-lakes-1s-server-spec

 ## Requirements

 * Implementing firmware upgrade using oem commands.